GoogleCloudPlatform/python-docs-samples/auth/custom-credentials/okta/README.md

 ## 3. Running the Script

-To run the sample on your local system, you need to install the dependencies and configure the environment variables.
+To run the sample on your local system, you need to install the dependencies and configure your credentials.

 ### Install Dependencies